 Clause 9 covers three main areas:

-Together, these activities help the organisation understand environmental performance, evaluate compliance, identify weaknesses, make informed decisions and drive improvement.
+Together, these activities help the organisation understand environmental performance, evaluate compliance, identify weaknesses, make informed decisions and drive continual improvement.

 An EMS should not run on hope, habit or paperwork.